-Every year around 30 I-Kiribati study at Australian or regional universities supported by Australian scholarships.
-With very limited tertiary courses available in Kiribati, these scholarships are helping the Kiribati Government to meet the training and human resource development needs of the country.
+Every year 30 - 55 I-Kiribati study at Australian or regional universities supported by Australian scholarships.
+With very limited tertiary courses available in Kiribati, these scholarships are helping the Government of Kiribati to meet the training and human resource development needs of the country.

 More information on Australia Awards.

 Labour mobility initiatives